wishpath/Speech/README.md

   implement finding synonims. example examples
   research: theres already entry of map<Object, long>, whe key was created using "new Object(x)".
 Now i create Object newObject = new Object(x). can i get existing value by calling map.get(newObject) with another but equal object?
-(Object class has equals() and hashCode()) make readme nice!
+(Object class has equals() and hashCode()) make readme nice! maybe ignore some words like "the". its kind of the part of a next word. and theres no much patters what comes after "the".
+It could be figured out where to put articles, while processing the output.

 SELF NOTES:
   do not add field "endOfSentence" or remove dot from the word. "example" and "example." are very different regarding what words follow after it.